the-turing-way/the-turing-way/open_science.md

 ## What to learn next

-If you haven't had a chance already take a look at the chapter on version control, particularly the sections on GitHub in the latter half.
+If you haven't had a chance already, take a look at the chapter on version control, particularly the sections on GitHub in the latter half.

 ## Further reading

 [This](http://book.openingscience.org.s3-website-eu-west-1.amazonaws.com/) book on open science has a great deal of interesting information on open science.
 For information specific to open source software [this](https://opensource.guide/) is a good place to look.
 For more information on DOIs and citing resources look [here](http://www.doi.org/index.html).
+If you want to take a look at an active open source project this textbook *is* one.
+You can be found on GitHub [here](https://github.com/alan-turing-institute/the-turing-way) and/or take a look at the project [website](https://www.turing.ac.uk/research/research-projects/turing-way-handbook-reproducible-data-science)

+project

 ## Definitions/glossary